 The City of Tshwane utilises an integrated development planning as a means of assessing and evaluating the degree of compliance with the MFMA.
 The Stakeholder Theory states that stakeholders remain loyal as long as service delivery agreements and expectations of service quality are satisfied (Donaldson & Preston, 1995: 65-91).
 Stakeholders need to interact effectively as a means of optimising service delivery.
-The South African Local Government Authority (SALGA) is mandated with the task of ensuring adequate service delivery by all muncipalities.
-As such, it interacts with stakeholders and muncipalities on a regular basis.
+The South African Local Government Authority (SALGA) is mandated with the task of ensuring adequate quality service delivery and sound financial discipline by all municipalities and governments in South Africa.
+As such, it interacts with stakeholders and municipalities on a regular basis.
 Its stakeholders are expected to make a collective effort towards advancing the interest of all South Africans.
-SALGA's main objective is to ensure quality service delivery and sound financial discipline in local municipalities and governments in South Africa by using innovative and cost-effective methods on a sustainable basis.
-The stakeholder theory indicates that it is not posible for large muncipalities such as the City of Tshwane to win the loyalty of customers on a sustainable basis without optimising and ensuring the quality of muncipal service delivery to customers at all times.
+The stakeholder theory indicates that it is not possible for large municipalities such as the City of Tshwane to win the loyalty of customers on a sustainable basis without optimising and ensuring the quality of municipal service delivery to customers at all times.